 The Endowment Campaign works to secure the future of Temple Emanu-El by generating income from its corpus to support Temple’s annual budget.
-Gifts to our Temple endowment also enables future leadership to allocate funds where they are most needed.
+Gifts to our Temple endowment also enable future leadership to allocate funds where they are most needed.

 The TE150 celebration will be highlighted by three anchor components, each focusing on a different aspect of Temple’s remarkable past and present, and hopes for the future.

 We will rededicate ourselves to our core values and collectively envision the future of Temple.
+Planned events are:

 In addition to the anchor events, the TE150 celebrations will be undergirded by these values: